Partnering For Eternity Scholarship

 PFE Program Overview

-Burton Adventist Academy is proud to offer the Partnering for Eternity Scholarship program in partnership with the SFFC Foundation for the 23-24 school year.
-Our Partnering for Eternity Scholarship program pairs students with seniors in the community to ease senior isolation and teach students the value of service.
+Burton Adventist Academy is proud to offer the Partnering for Eternity Scholarship program in partnership with the SFFC Foundation for the 25-26 school year.
+Our Partnering for Eternity Scholarship program pairs students with seniors (55+) in the community to ease senior isolation and teach students the value of service.
 This program seeks parents and students with a passion to serve others, and admits families based on this criteria.
 If this sounds like a good fit for your family, please begin by reviewing the PFE Overview document here to learn a bit about the basics of the program.
+Then, plan to attend one of our required training/info sessions, with the first session taking place Tuesday, August 5 (K-8: 6:00-6:30 pm) & (9-12: 6:30-7:00 pm) in the BAA Chapel.

 How to Get Started:

-9. Complete online reflections within 24 hours of each visit (reflection guide)
+- Complete online reflections the same day as each visit (reflection guide)

 BAA PFE Program Coordinator: